 When the big picture gets fuzzy

 Another reason to give your portfolio a check-up from time to time might be obvious, but it's worth repeating.
 Take it from Peter Lynch.
-In his classic book Beating the Street, Lynch writes: "The best stock to buy may be the one you already own."
+In his other classic, Beating the Street, he writes: "The best stock to buy may be the one you already own."
 That's sound advice, but it can be a real challenge to pinpoint the one winner in a portfolio of 10 to 20 stocks.

-David was also a big fan of Taser
+David was also a big fan of Headwaters

 Foolish final thoughts

-If you take a no-obligation 30-day free trial today, you'll get to see the company the team feels is the best bet for new money now, as well as a new growth firm that joins the ranks of the Rule Breakers.
-And you get access to all of the initial recommendation write-ups, plus what the team thinks of them now.
+And finally, consider taking a no-obligation 30-day free trial to Rule Breakers today.
+You'll get to see the company the team feels is the best bet for new money now, as well as a new growth firm that joins the ranks of the Rule Breakers.
+And you'll get access to all of the initial recommendation write-ups, plus what the team thinks of them now.
 If you don't like what you see, just quit.
 But especially with the review issue coming out this afternoon, it's worth a look.
 After all, the truth is out there.

-Roger Friedman is the managing editor of newsletters and the author of Nipple Confusion, Uncoordinated Pooping and Spittle: The Life of a Newborn's Father .
+Fool contributor Roger Friedman is the managing editor of newsletters and the author of Nipple Confusion, Uncoordinated Pooping and Spittle: The Life of a Newborn's Father .
 Roger wears pants.
-He does not own shares of any company mentioned in this article. eBay is a Motley Fool Stock Advisor recommendation.
+He does not own shares of any company mentioned in this article. eBay and Starbucks are Motley Fool Stock Advisor recommendations.
 The Motley Fool has a disclosure policy.